U-Network/UNetwork/README.md

 $ - input you wallet password
 ```

-## Testing DNA in an open environment
+## Testing UGCNetwork in an open environment

  We also provide an open testing environment.
 It supports the operation below: